 The readability finding

 This finding is counterintuitive to writers trained on academic or professional publishing conventions, where complexity is often associated with authority.
 For AI extraction, the inverse appears to be true: readable, accessible content is extracted more reliably than dense, complex content at equivalent information quality.
+The "equivalent information quality" condition is the Aggarwal study's qualifier — practitioners applying grade 8–10 targets to technical content should monitor whether readability gains come at the cost of information quality.

 What this means for content you're writing today

-The Aggarwal findings translate into three concrete priorities for any piece of content you're producing:
+The Aggarwal findings translate into three concrete priorities for any piece of content you're producing.

-First: include at least three statistical claims per 1,000 words.
+First: include specific statistical claims.
 A statistical claim is any sentence that contains a specific number tied to a measurement — a percentage, a ratio, a count, a study size, a date-stamped finding.
 "Studies show it helps" is not a statistical claim.
-"Including statistics increased citation probability by 31% (Aggarwal et al. 2024)" is.
+"A 2024 KDD study found a 31% association between statistics and citation probability" is.

 The limits of this research